-We view teaching at the Sunday morning gathering as primarily reserved for elders of the church.
-However, women are able to teach on Sunday mornings under the authority of the elders and pastoral staff.
+We view teaching at the Sunday morning gathering as primary reserved for elders of the church.
+However, women are able to teach on Sunday mornings with the permission of, and under the authority of the elders and pastoral staff.

 At TBC we believe that women may serve and lead in roles such as youth director, children's director, director of women's ministry, worship leader, deaconess, missionary, and teacher, among others in accordance with their gifts.